danigb/soundfont-player/README.md

 - play: A function to play notes from the buffer with the signature `play(note, time, duration, options)`

 The valid options are:

+- `format`: can be 'mp3' or 'ogg'
+- `soundfont`: can be 'FluidR3_GM' or 'MusyngKite'
-- `nameToUrl` <Function>: a function to convert from instrument names to URL
+- `nameToUrl`: a function to convert from instrument names to URL
 - `destination`: by default Soundfont uses the `audioContext.destination` but you can override it.
 - `gain`: the gain (volume) of the player (1 by default)
 - `adsr`: the amplitude envelope as array of `[attack, decay, sustain, release]`